machine-detonation/6DBFEE/README.md

 ✧ :: DNI: the general criteria, pro-ai, anti-furry/anti-therian. (more things are to be added)

-♢ :: IWC: swocket,medhammer,subkit,vinespace, or coilspace shippers.
+♢ :: IWC: swocket, medhammer, subkit, vinespace, or coilspace shippers.
+Fujoshis, fundanshis, himejoshis, etc.. (to be added)

 ## Boundaries